Jun 27, 2024

 Beyond Appliances: Mobile Phones, and Batteries

-Various electronic products, including home audio and visual devices, portable players, video game hardware, and more, contain precious and rare-earth elements.
+Various electronic products contain precious and rare-earth elements, including home audio and visual devices, portable players, video game hardware, and more.

 Why Recycle Your Electrical Appliances?